ICT-Infer/timelog/README.md

 $ cd ~/venv/serve/timelog/ && python3 manage.py runserver 0.0.0.0:8000 &
 ```

+The backgrounded process will not count as a job to the shell and
+will keep running even after you log out.

 ### Default Django admin web interface

 You *could* begin entering data into django-timelog right now at